pomponchik/escaping/README.md

 with escape(default='some value'):
     ...

-# escape.errors.SetDefaultReturnValueForDecoratorError: You cannot set a default value for the context manager.
+# escape.errors.SetDefaultReturnValueForContextManagerError: You cannot set a default value for the context manager.
 This is only possible for the decorator.
 ```

 ## Which exceptions are escaped?